ShapeNet/LightweightRenderer/README.md

 By default, this will install OSMesa to `/usr/local`.

-Note that you may have other versions of Mesa3D installed before.
+**Note** You may have other versions of Mesa3D installed before.
 Then you need to uninstall/remove/disable old versions, or set `LD_LIBRARY_PATH`.
 Old versions of OSMesa might be found in `/usr/lib/x86_64-linux-gnu`.

 Third, build the renderer by running